 This project uses animal-based experiments and analyses of muscle biopsies from ICU patients to comprehensively test these mechanisms.
 Findings from this project will enhance our knowledge about the regulation of skeletal muscle mass during critical illness and will aid in the further development of treatment strategies.

-Dr René Koopman, Head of Laboratory
+A/Prof René Koopman, Head of Laboratory

-Marissa Caldow, Postdoctoral Fellow
+Dr Marissa Caldow, Postdoctoral Fellow

 This research project is available to PhD students, Masters by Research, Honours students, Master of Biomedical Science, Post Doctor Researchers to join as part of their thesis.

 Please contact the Research Group Leader to discuss your options.

 For further information about this research, please contact the research group leader.